Snehal586/Employee_Management_System-Hackathon/README.md

 ## 🎯 Objective

-The goal of this project is to build a simple yet practical employee management system showing my understanding of frontend, backend, and database integration.
+The goal of this project was to build a clean, real-world application showcasing my full-stack development skills.
-The focus was on clean code, UI design, and real-world features instead of unnecessary complexity.
+The focus is on:

+Writing clear and maintainable code

+Implementing real functionality (CRUD, login, role-based access)

+Designing a modern, interactive UI using Glassmorphism

+Understanding the connection between frontend, backend, and database

 ## 🧱 Tech Stack